 This briefing paper provides a list of all the women who have ever been elected to the House of Commons.Jump to full report >>

-This briefing paper provides a list of all the women who have ever been elected to the House of Commons, since the passage of the Representation of the People Act 1918, which allowed women to stand as parliamentary candidates from 1918.
+This briefing paper provides a list of all the women who have ever been elected to the House of Commons, since the passage of the Parliament (Qualification of Women) Act 1918, which allowed women to stand as parliamentary candidates from 1918.

 This list provides the names of the women MPs in order of first election, the party they were first elected for, the constituency or constituencies they represented and their dates as MPs.